 “I strongly agree with President Obama’s call for ‘a world without nuclear weapons.’
 As has been made apparent by recent provocative actions by North Korea and Iran, the threat of nuclear weapons is a present threat to the security of America and the world.
 We must limit nuclear proliferation, now and in the future.
 We must end the production of weapons-grade uranium.
 And we must heed what President Obama has called our ‘moral responsibility’ to lead the way toward reducing, and eventually eliminating, nuclear weapons.”

 Similarly, Bernie has been working to reduce nuclear weapons stockpiles around the world.
 In 2015, Bernie co-sponsored the Smarter Approach to Nuclear Expenditures Act, which would reduce the nuclear weapons budget by $100 billion over the next ten years.

-Not only do most most Americans support the Iran nuclear deal, many American and Israeli security experts also do.
-In addition, Americans largely view military action as an undesirable response to Iran’s nuclear program.
+In addition, Bernie agreed with the majority of Americans who largely viewed military action as an undesirable response to Iran’s nuclear program.

-Finally, even when dealing with hostile nations, diplomatic relations are important.
+Even when dealing with hostile nations, diplomatic relations are important.
 Even at the height of the Cold War, the U.S. held talks and signed treaties with the U.S.S.R.
 Despite the U.S.S.R. being openly hostile to the U.S., we were able to temper those hostilities by signing agreements including the Anti-Ballistic Missile Treaty (ABMT) and Strategic Arms Limitations Talk (SALT), which limited nuclear armaments, increasing the security of both nations.

 Beyond the nuclear issue, how else has Bernie engaged with Iran?